 Its funny that cracks appear there, because I went quite thin with the whole piece and came close to the core.
 But obviously there is still enough tension in the drying process, especially when it goes on so fast.
 It makes the finalizing of this part of the sculpture even more suspenseful.
 But still I have to smooth the sides first.
 These surfaces are so complex, as I found out while starting to work on them with the sand paper, that I had to work over them completely with the rasp again.

 Started again.
 I wonder if I waited too long!
 It’s bone dry and very hard.
-I have to adjust my working style to the different condition of the wood, taking off smaller portions using a different knife.
+I have to adjust my working style to the different condition of the wood, taking off smaller portions using a different gouge.
 It took a while to find the right tools and the right angle.
 I’m pretty sure where I want to end up in terms of the thickness of the sides – the cracks give me a good measure of that – but the form still has to work in the inside.
 And I have to lay the ground for that form from the start.
 High energy.
 I’m jittery, looking forward to finally do this, but also fearful.
 I think a little calmer mood would be better.
 As so often this is about trust.

 I guess I had an image of me opening the basis of the sculpture within a few hours in one go.
 Maybe that’s why it was so scary.
 Its easier – mentally – when I can take my time with it and slowly, step by step work towards a result.

 But it’s the opposite of my fears.
 It goes on for weeks and that gets frustrating.
 Here a bit of change, that raises a new problem.
 Another bit of change that raises a problem elsewhere, and so on.
 I try to understand it, construct a solution.
 I thought I understood it, but fortunately I’m careful enough to take it one step at a time.
-Switching from knife to rasp, to knife, to rasp to fine rasp and back.
+Switching from gouge to rasp, to gouge, to rasp to fine rasp and back.
 And then suddenly it feels right under the palm of my hand stroking over the surface.
 It suddenly works.
 And I’m not even sure why.
 Lets see if it still works when I do the other side.

 Its pretty far now and it works.
 But I don’t know it this is far enough.
 I can’t see it any more after so much detail work.
 So I put it aside and let it rest for a while, while I finalize some of the others.
 Chronological order seems to be a good idea, so hand it is.